 “I did lots of things.
 I was a pianist, but not quite good enough to get a music scholarship; an athlete, but I didn’t play a varsity sport; smart, but not smart enough to get an academic scholarship.
-So competing in the Miss America program was an opportunity to get a scholarship for school.”Kellye Cash, Miss America 1987
+So competing in the Miss America program was an opportunity to get a scholarship for school.”

 You have ideas and plans and goals – so much to offer the world – but how?
 Each year young women just like you choose to compete in the Miss America system.
 That’s right!
-Many of them are just like you – yet they know that the Miss America Organization is the single largest provider of scholarships for young women in the world.
+Many of them are just like you – yet they know that the Miss America Organization is the largest provider of scholarships for young women in the nation.

-Becoming a Contestant Fast Facts
+Becoming a Candidate Fast Facts

 To compete you must:

-- Be between the ages of 17 and 24.
+- Be between the ages of 17 and 25;

-- Be a United States citizen.
+- Be a United States citizen;

-- Meet character criteria as set forth by the Miss America Organization.
+- Meet character criteria as set forth by the Miss America Organization;

-- Be able to meet the time commitment and job responsibilities as set forth by the local program in which you compete.
+- Be able to meet the time commitment and job responsibilities as set forth by the local in which you compete.

 *Patricia Northrup, Miss California 1992, is a commercial overseas pilot and a second lieutenant in the Air National Guard.
 Thanks to her local and state Miss America scholarships, she attended college and the nation’s top commercial flight school.
 She was awarded the AECT Commander’s Trophy, Distinguished Graduate Award and the Flying Training Award in 1997 and was the number one officer in a class of 80 at the Academy of Military Sciences in 1996.